goyal15rajat/coder/README.md

             {
                 "language": "python",
                 "prompt": "Adds two numbers together.\n\nArgs:\n    a (int): The first number.\n    b (int): The second number.\n\nReturns:\n    int: The sum of the two numbers.\n\nRaises:\n    ServiceUnavailable: If the request times out or the response code is not 2xx."
-            },
-            {
-                "language": "javascript",
-                "prompt": "Customize prompts for generating docstrings.
-Each entry is a multiline prompt string."
             }
         ]
         ```